 Third, always include your blog name and your handle.
 At the very least, all my pins include @mystylevita on them that way if someone pins, and repins and so on, my Pinterest handle is clickable and easily accessible to the original source.
 Most people rarely change the description of the pin, so having your handle in there is super beneficial to increasing followers.
 If you can also add in your full blog name as well, that helps too.
 The more you can include in this section that relates back to the image is crucial.

 A few other things to consider.
 Make sure you’re a verified user if you’re a business.
 This helps to pull your logo from your site, your meta description and so on.
 I also recommend deleting old underperforming pins.
-Don’t panic, if no one has repinned that pin from 2 years ago, it won’t effect your traffic.
+Don’t panic, if no one has repinned that pin from 2 years ago, it won’t affect your traffic.
 What you should be doing is telling Pinterest that people love your content and all of it is always being repinned.
 It will only know this if you begin to delete pins that don’t perform.
 So make it a goal to have a majority of your pins should have repins on then.

 Be sure to follow me on Pinterest!
 And if you’re on Pinterest, leave your handle in the comments below.
 I’d love to follow along!